bucko13/bitcoin-fundraise/README.md

 The basic idea is to create a single transaction with a predetermined output and then you take individual contributions, i.e. inputs, where the signatures on the inputs are on the transaction excluding all other inputs (this is what an ALL|ANYONCANPAY sighash indicates).
 When the transaction is fully funded then you convert into an immutable transaction and can publish to the network.

 ## SIGHASH Flags and ALL|ANYONECANPAY
-No way I could do it better than the master himself.
+No way I could explain it better than the master himself.

 From "Mastering Bitcoin":
 > The way SIGHASH flags are applied during signing and verification is that a copy of the transaction is made and certain fields within are truncated (set to zero length and emptied).
 The resulting transaction is serialized.
 The SIGHASH flag is added to the end of the serialized transaction and the result is hashed.
 The hash itself is the "message" that is signed.
 Depending on which SIGHASH flag is used, different parts of the transaction are truncated.
 The resulting hash depends on different subsets of the data in the transaction.
 By including the SIGHASH as the last step before hashing, the signature commits the SIGHASH type as well, so it can’t be changed (e.g., by a miner).